-Chartered in 1951, the Rhode Island Jewish Historical Association (RIJHA) is the oldest Jewish Historical society in continuous operation in the United States.
-Led by volunteers and supported through memberships, donations, and bequests, the Association serves scholars, teachers, students, genealogists, and history buffs—Jews and non-Jews alike.
+Chartered in 1951, the Rhode Island Jewish Historical Association is the oldest Jewish historical society in continuous operation in the United States.
+The RIJHA is supported through memberships, donations, and bequests.
+The Association serves scholars, teachers, students, genealogists, and history buffs—Jews and non-Jews alike.

-The Association has built a very extensive archive about Rhode Island Jewry.
-Its abundant collections include more than 5,000 photographs, manuscripts, a complete run of the Rhode Island Jewish Herald and Federation Voice, congregational and organizational records, city directories, oral history recordings, and a large number of artifacts.
+The Association has built an extensive archive about Rhode Island Jewry.
+Its abundant collections include more than 5,000 photographs, manuscripts, a now digitized collection of the various titles of Jewish Rhode Island; formerly known as The Jewish Voice, and the Rhode Island Herald, congregational and organizational records, city directories, oral history recordings, and a vast number of artifacts.

 We offer genealogical research services, as well as general research assistance with topics related to Rhode Island jewry.
 For more information, please visit our Research Services page.